comicrelief/engineering-handbook/docs/architecture.md

 ## Supporter Events Service

-The service aims to propagate supporter data to User Service and supporter events to ERP Service.
+The service aims to propagate [supporter identities](https://github.com/comicrelief/data-models/tree/master/src/schemas/user-service/models/requests) to User Service and [supporter events](https://github.com/comicrelief/data-models/tree/master/src/schemas/erp/models/actions) to ERP Service.

 User Service and ERP Service exist on one region only because of their structure; should they be unavailable for any reason, propagation of data from upstream services may be interrupted.
 Supporter Events is a multi-region service designed to handle incoming traffic from all sources.
 Events are queued to SQS and processed one by one.